-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

 Yes No

-Does your institution have an application fee? Х
+Does your institution have an application fee? х

-Amount of application fe 8
+Amount of application for e -

 Yes No

 Can it be waived for applicants with financial need?
+X

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line appli cation option, ple ease indicate polic y for students

 Same fee

-Х Free

-Reduced
+x Free Reduced

 Yes No

-Can on-line application fee be waived for v

-applicants with financial need? ^
+Can on-line application fee be waived for applicants with financial need? Х

 C14 Application closing date

-applicants with financial need?

-Yes No Does your institution have an application closing date? Х